Erosion corrosion of copper water tubes: Recommendations

 § These velocities give a risk of impingement attack and are acceptable only for small bore connections to taps, flushing cisterns etc., through which water flow is intermittent.

 BS 6700 gives the following maximum water velocities although it does note that these are currently under investigation and the velocities specified will be amended if the results of this investigation so require.

 The minimum water speed at which copper pipes suffer impingement attack depends also to some extent on water composition.
 Aggressive waters that tend to be cupro-solvent are the most likely to give rise to impingement attack.
 Installations in large buildings where flow rates may be high and water is in continuous circulation are much more susceptible to attack than ordinary domestic installations.
 A high mineral content or a pH below 7 is likely to increase the possibility of corrosion-erosion occurring while a positive Langelier Index and consequent tendency to deposit a calcium carbonate scale is generally beneficial.
 The presence or absence of colloidal organic matter is also probably of some importance.

 Remedial measures for impingement attack include modifications to the system to reduce the average water velocity, e.g. by using larger diameter tubes or, if appropriate, to lower the pump speed, and/or to redesign the part of the installation concerned to eliminate the cause of local turbulence, e.g. by using slow or swept bends and tee fittings rather than elbows and square tees.
 It is important to minimise the possibility of any local turbulence occurring by ensuring that the ends of tubes cut with a tube cutter are deburred and that the tubes are inserted fully to the stops in the fitting before the joints are made, as referred to earlier in this section.
 In some cases, where the above approaches are not possible, the length of copper tube affected can sometimes be replaced by materials more resistant to corrosion-erosion, e.g. 90/10 copper-nickel (BS Designation CN102) using appropriate fittings, or stainless steel to BS 4127:1994.

+In an intergranular erosion corrosion of pure copper tube in flowing NaCl solution, it was stated that two critical velocities exist corresponding to the stripping of outer and inner layers and that he layer of oxidized copper grains instead of a continuous Cu2O film was observed.
+Research has also determined that the intergranular erosion corrosion mechanism for copper in flowing media occurs.